-- 1. Complete admission procedures before enrolling in EDU270 K-6 Education Block 1 (K-6 education majors) or in EDU240 Educational Psychology (5-12 and K-12 majors). - 2.
-Maintain a GPA of at least 2.50. - 3.
-Earn a grade of C or better in each EDU course for all education majors.
+- 1. Complete admission procedures before enrolling in additional education courses. - 2.
+Maintain a GPA of at least 2.50. - Earn a grade of C or better in each education course for all education majors.
 For elementary education majors, this also includes a grade of C or better in MAT201M, MAT202, NAS courses (NAS101-104), and all courses in endorsement areas.
 (Courses with grades of C- or lower must be repeated). - 4.
-5-12 and K-12 majors as well as students with middle level content endorsements must earn a grade of C or above in each content area course.
-(Courses with grades of C or lower must be repeated.) - Demonstrate continual development of professional traits of educators, as presented throughout the program.
+5-12 and K-12 majors, as well as students with middle level content endorsements, must earn a grade of C or above in each content area course.
+(Courses with grades of C- or lower must be repeated.) - Demonstrate continual development of professional traits of educators, as presented throughout the program.